sidpalas/devops-directive-website/content/posts/hugo-cloud-build.md

 #### 4) Creating Cloud Build Trigger

-With all of the prerequisite configurations in place, it was then time to create the cloud build trigger:
+With all of the prerequisite configurations in place, it was then time to create the Cloud Build trigger:

     export IMAGE_NAME=my-hugo-caddy-docker-image
     export INSTANCE_NAME=my-f1-micro-instance